e271828e/Flight.jl/docs/notes/design/framework_spec.md

   together at that boundary, declaration order within the iteration, §11.6);
   later crossings re-localize on the remainder.
-- **Shared blind spot, documented:** an even number of crossings within one step defeats sign-change detection in both tiers; the mitigation is step size, not machinery.
+- **Shared blind spot, documented:** an even number of crossings within one step returns the condition to not-holding at the boundary, so no edge is observed — defeating detection in both tiers; the mitigation is step size, not machinery.

 **Budget exhaustion degrades; it does not throw.** When a step spends its event